subquery/documentation/docs/indexer/run_publish/references.md

 ### force-clean

 This subcommand forces the project schemas and tables to be regenerated.
-It is helpful to use when iteratively developing graphql schemas in order to ensure a clean state when starting a project.
+It is helpful to use when iteratively developing GraphQL schemas in order to ensure a clean state when starting a project.
 Note that this flag will also wipe all indexed data.
 This will also drop all related schema and tables of the project.

 `-f`, `--subquery` flag must be passed in, to set path of the targeted project.